• Skip to primary navigation

 Instructions

-• Place fresh cranberries, orange juice and water in a medium saucepan over medium heat.
+• Combine cranberries, orange juice, zest, and water in a medium saucepan.

-• Add Grand Marnier and cook 2 minutes more.
+• Add Grand Marnier (or orange extract) and simmer 2 minutes.

 Nutrition